developersatyam/pentaPharma/content/announcement/announcement.md

 ---
-title: Kal Chutti hai
+title: No Notifications
-Description: Jai Shree Ram
+Description: (Will mention all the updates here)
-publishdate: 5-08-2020
+publishdate: N/A
 ---